PedemonteGiacomo/OpenMp-Parallel-Computing/event-driven/README.md

 docker compose up --build
 ```

 The frontend will be available on http://localhost:8080.
 Upload an image and the
-page will redirect to a status URL which automatically updates once processing
+page will show the original and processed result on the same screen.
+It polls
-completes, showing the converted image without needing to refresh.
+automatically until the conversion finishes so no manual refresh is needed.

 The setup is intentionally simple to demonstrate how a client can be completely
 decoupled from a processing microservice by only exchanging messages through the